 How to Prevent Basement Floods

 Over 280,000 homes in Minnesota have a greater than 26% chance of being severely affected by flooding in the near future.
 While natural disasters are usually the most severe, even a busted pipe can cause major damage to your home.
-To help reduce that risk, there are several preventative measures you can take to either reduce the damage or prevent a flood entirely.
+To help reduce that risk, there are several preventative measures you can take to either minimize the damage or prevent a flood entirely.
 If you’ve already experienced a basement flood you can always contact your water damage cleanup experts at Rapid Restoration.

 Ways to Prevent a Basement Flood

-The first thing you need to do before you make any changes to your home is perform an inspection.
 When was the last time you had a professional come take a look at all elements of your home to find any flaws or aging?
 If it’s been five years or more then you should consider performing this essential task.
 During an inspection they may be able to find weak spots in your roof, walls, siding, or plumbing, or that your water heater is too old.
-Many flood risks can be remediated by simply performing an inspection and following the guidance of those experts.
+Many flood risks can be prevented by simply performing an inspection and following the guidance of those experts.
 Remember, before making any major changes to your home be sure to get a professional inspector.
 These are some typical suggestions you may hear to prevent any future water damage!

-Not all homes come with a sump pump, but it’s wise to check then purchase one if needed.
-A sump pump is a machine designed to pump water out of your basement.
-It is smart to both install and maintain one because even if your city is not prone to flooding, a sump pump is a good precautionary measure to prevent a small leak from turning into a flood.
+Not all homes come with a sump pump, but it’s wise to check and then buy one if needed.
+A sump pump is a machine designed to pump water out of your basement and into a safe place. even if your area is not prone to flooding, a sump pump is a good precautionary measure to prevent a small leak from turning into a flood.

 Learn more about sump pumps and how you can prevent them from breaking.